MathieuLambotte/AsyPeer/README.md

-## AsyPeer: An R package for Simulating and Estimation Asymetric Peer Effect Models
+## AsyPeer: An R package for Simulating and Estimation Asymmetric Peer Effect Models

 **Aristide Houndetoungan and Mathieu Lambotte**